Landscape Waste Programs

 95 Gallon Container (see Fee Schedule)

-Residents may participate in food waste composting by subscribing to the 95 or 65 gallon Landscape Waste/Food Scrap Cart Subscription Program.
+From March 15 through December 15 of each year, residents may participate in food waste composting by subscribing to the 95 or 65 gallon Landscape Waste/Food Scrap Cart Subscription Program.
 Any bag or bundle placed outside of the cart will require a prepaid sticker to be affixed to each item.
 Food scraps can only be placed in the Groot provided container.

 - Acceptable food scraps for composting include: fruits, vegetables, bread, grains, pasta, cereal, non-liquid dairy, eggshells, coffee grounds (no coffee filters) and tea leaves (no teabags)